 Experimental implementation.
 We conducted two experiments.
 In the main text, we report the results of the one that directly tests the model above.29 Our experimental design implements the empty network, in which communication is precluded, and the three examples - Example 1, 2, and 3 - analyzed above.
-These four different communication networks are depicted in Figure 3.
+These four different communication networks are depicted in Fig. 3.
 The empty network serves as a benchmark, since the sincere strategy profile $\hat{\sigma}$ is impossible to play when there are no communication channels.
 Hence, the LTED equilibrium is the only focal equilibrium in the empty network.
 The other three networks differ in the way described in section 2.3.
-In particular, the sincere strategy profile is an efficient equilibrium in the strongly balanced network; it is an inefficient equilibrium in the strongly balanced network.
+In particular, the sincere strategy profile is an efficient equilibrium in the strongly balanced network; it is an inefficient equilibrium in the weakly balanced network; and it is neither an equilibrium nor efficient in the star network.

 Each of these networks corresponds to one experimental treatment; and treatments are varied within subjects (i.e., all participants in a given session play the communication and voting game in all four networks) in random order.
 Voter groups - i.e., subject groups interacting in one network - consist of five experts and four non-experts.
-Apart from the
+Apart from the baseline treatment, the empty network, the density of the networks is held constant while the equality of the degree distribution is decreasing.